goldstrike77/ansible-role-linux-redis/README.md

 * `redis_tcp_keepalive`: Client keepalive time in seconds.
 * `redis_maxclients`: The max number of connected clients at the same time.
 * `redis_maxmemory`: A memory usage limit to the specified amount in MB.
+* `redis_maxmemory_policy`: How Redis will select what to remove when maxmemory is reached.
 * `redis_ulimit_nproc`: The number of processes launched by systemd.
 * `redis_ulimit_nofile`: The number of files launched by systemd.
 * `redis_renamed_commands`: Disabling of specific commands.